sophia-zube/incari-doc/modules/material-editor/extended-pbr-model.md

 ![Occlusion Metallic Roughness](../../.gitbook/assets/extendedpbrmaterial7.png)

 `Use Occlusion` toggles occlusion on and off. `Occlusion Texture` sets an image for occlusion.
 Occlusion itself delivers shadow proprties.
 Considering the RGB channels, occlusion only uses the red channel (keep this in mind when making `Texture` files).
 Even without a light source, the `Texture` will show up as a shadow and light on the **Object**, simulating a bright side and dark side.
 Occlusion makes it possible for one to make a texture for an **Object** that simulates another **Object** throwing a shadow on the first **Object**.

+`Use Met.
+Rough.` toggles metallic roughness on and off. `Met.
+Rough.
+Text...` sets an image for metallic roughness to contribute to the overall texture of the metallic material.

+`Metallic` determines how much the surface simulates a metal-like quality, appearing shinier and harder or rougher and duller. `Roughness` determines how rough an object is, limiting or strengthening reflectivity.